 A separate subsection applies to all minors, stating, "an individual who has engaged in commercial sexual activity is not criminally liable or subject to a juvenile delinquency proceeding under chapter 27-20 for prostitution if the individual was a minor at the time of the offense."
-Although widely applicable to all minors, this subsection requires the child to physically engage in a commercial sex act, meaning non-criminalization would not extend to offenses that fall short of the completed act.
+Although widely applicable to all minors, this subsection appears to require that the child physically engage in a commercial sex act, meaning non-criminalization would not extend to offenses that fall short of the completed act, such as solicitation or loitering.
 Because North Dakota's prostitution law only applies to adults, however, minors who solicit or agree to engage in a commercial sex act will be protected from criminalization under that law.

-A child who is not subject to criminally liability under the separate immunity statute will be presumed to be a child in need of services.
-Unfortunately, any resulting service response is not required to be specialized to the needs of commercially sexually exploited youth.
+A child who is not subject to criminal liability under the separate immunity statute will be presumed to be a child in need of services.
+However, some commercially sexually exploited youth may fall outside of this presumption due to the definitional hurdles discussed above.
+Regardless, any resulting service response is not required to be specialized to the needs of commercially sexually exploited youth.